What is a Shower Drain?

 Remove the clog by hand.

 The first thing you may attempt if you see that your drain is beginning to clog is to remove the obstruction by hand.
 This is especially effective if the clog is near the surface.
-To do this, simply put on a pair of rubber gloves and try to extract the clog.
+To do this, put on rubber gloves and try to extract the clog.
 You might need to use a plunger or a plumber’s snake if it’s obstinate.
 However, if it’s not too bad, you should be able to remove it without too much trouble.
 Not all clogs will be easy to remove by hand, but it’s worth trying before moving on to other methods.

 • Use a drain snake.